hanai3Bi/Switch-OC-Suite/README.md

 ### Details

-- Bump CPU/GPU frequencies up to 2397.0/1344.0 MHz for Mariko and 2295.0/1075.2 MHz for Erista, bypassing Horizon OS limit.
+- Bump CPU/GPU frequencies up to 2397.0/1344.0 MHz for Mariko, bypassing Horizon OS limit.

   - Some SoCs may not reach MAX clock, or be unstable at/near MAX clock.
-  - CPU/GPU Overclocking on Erista will consume more power than what the charger provides, and generates much more heat. **You have been WARNED AGAIN!**
-  - Mariko is still functioning w/o charger under MAX OC(Your Mileage May Vary), therefore limit posed by sys-clk is lifted only for Mariko, but don't overdo it on battery.
+  - Mariko is still functioning w/o charger under MAX OC(Your Mileage May Vary), therefore limit posed by sys-clk is lifted for Mariko, but don't overdo it on battery.

-- Auto-Boost CPU when a game starts or is in loading screen (Mariko Only, Optional).
+- Auto-Boost CPU when a game starts or is in loading screen (Optional).

     - 1963.5 MHz w/o charger and 2295.0 MHz with charger

     - Some games don't utilize SetCpuBoostMode, e.g. Overcooked 2, so Auto-Boost would be invalid in loading screens.

-- RAM Overclock for both Erista and Mariko consoles.
-For now, Erista can reach up to 2131.2 MHz with overvolting, and up to 1996.8 MHz for Mariko without overvolting.
+- RAM Overclock, up to 1996.8 MHz for Mariko without overvolting.

   - RAM frequencies other than the only one you've chosen can NOT be used, but the impact of power consumption is negligible.
 So the ability to set RAM frequencies is removed in favor of ptm RAM patches, which could set RAM at specific clock permanently.

-  - For Mariko:

   - Recommended frequency for Hynix RAM is 1731.2/1862.4 MHz(fk Hynix), but for Samsung and Micron ones you may use higher frequencies like 1996.8 MHz.
     - Use Hekate to check out the brand of your RAM chips.
   - Choose RAM clock with care, or your eMMC filesystem will be **corrupted**.

-  - For Erista:

-    - If you boot via Hekate, Minerva module(`/bootloader/sys/libsys_minerva.bso`) should be removed or recompiled with [changes](https://github.com/CTCaer/hekate/blob/master/modules/hekate_libsys_minerva/sys_sdrammtc.c#L31) applied.
-    - RAM voltage is set at 1125mV @ 1731.2 MHz, 1150 mV @ 1862.4 MHz, 1175 mV @ 1996.8 MHz and 1200 mV @ 2131.2 MHz.

 - Game recording and SysDVR streaming @ 60fps with high video bitrate (Optional).

   - Video duration shown in album will be 2x than the actual value, but playback speed is not affected.
 - Recordings may be less than 30sec if higher bitrate is used.
   - It has noticeable performance impacts in demanding games.
+- For optimal streaming experience, SysDVR via USB interface is recommended.

+### Known Issues

+- Tesla Menu and its overlays will sometimes crash atmosphere in Docked mode, usually happens after CPU Boost Mode ends.
+(Currently under investigation)